AnnArborRUserGroup/Presentations/README.md

 ## Instructions for new presenters

-First time presenters should message an organizer to be added to the github organization.
-Clone the directory for the meetup you will be presenting at (e.g. `2015-03-12`).
-Create a new directory and add your content, including code, data, and output.
-Initiate a pull request when you have finished your presentation.

 ### New to Git?

 If you are new to version control using Git, checkout the comprehensive [documentation](http://git-scm.com/documentation).

 ### Adding your presentation

 Fork this repository and add your files to the `presentations/yyyy-mm-dd` directory (where `yyyy-mm-dd` is the date of the meetup).
-When you are ready, commit your files locally and push your branch to GitHub:
+Add your content including code, data, and output.
+Initiate a pull request when you have finished your presentation:

     $ git add -A
     $ git commit -a -m "add your message here"